-When I think about meals I couldn’t live without, I think about a falafel sandwich with all the fixings.
+When I think about meals I couldn’t live without, I think about a sweet potato falafel sandwich with all the fixings.
 I’m talking about creamy tahini sauce, spicy hot sauce, crunchy pickles, and fresh lettuce.
 Whether it’s fried, baked, or even raw, I adore falafel.

 I lived in Madrid for a semester in college, and Granada was a favorite weekend destination for me and my girlfriends.
 Unlike Madrid, Granada is highly influenced by north African and Islamic culture.
 The stunning Alhambra is there, after all.
 And it was in Granada that I had the best falafel ever.

 It was at a little kebab shop where our friend/my crush worked.
 We visited Granada twice, and ate at that kebab many times, and it’s still the best I’ve ever had.
-Perhaps it was the company, perhaps it was the authentic atmosphere, perhaps it was the hookah, or it could have just been Granada, but that falafel sandwich was magic.
+Perhaps it was the company, perhaps it was the authentic atmosphere, perhaps it was the hookah.
+Or it could have just been Granada, but that falafel sandwich was magic.

 I want to go back there so badly!